connectomicslab/connectomemapper3/docs/bidsappmanager.rst

 			Probabilistic PFT tracking performed on SHORE or CSD reconstruction.
 Seeding from the gray matter / white matter interface is possible.

+		.. note:: We noticed a shift of the center of tractograms obtained by dipy.
+As a result, tractograms visualized in TrackVis are not commonly centered despite the fact that the tractogram and the ROIs are properly aligned.

-	**MRtrix**: performs deterministic and probabilistic fiber tracking as well as anatomically-constrained tractography.
+	**MRtrix**: perform deterministic and probabilistic fiber tracking as well as anatomically-constrained tractography.
 ROI dilation is required to map brain connections when the tracking only operates in the white matter.

 		* Deterministic tractography: